captainrobbo/wikijstest/manuals/cms/recordingevents.md

 # 1.1 Introduction

 The purpose of the field recording screens is to ease the workload for Meeting Organisers & Officials and to provide a better experience for athletes & spectators.

-The entry input is easy and instantaneous and provides the perfect way to view how field events are unfolding.
+Results can be inputted during the event; this is easy and instantaneous and provides the perfect way to view how field events are unfolding.

-Track events are covered here for the manual input and here for automatic input via Timing Integration.
+Alternatively results can be inputted in bulk after the competition.

-# 1.2 Initial Steps
+# 1.2 Live Recording

 As with everything, please ensure you are logged in and have appropriate access privileges.